rajgoel/course-business-analytics-fundamentals/10-lecture/slides.md

 - **Search strategies:** Exploring combinations of variable assignments (e.g., depth-first search).

 > [!WARNING]
-> Constrained programming solvers are typically **much slower** compared to LP and MIP solvers.
+> Constraint propagation and exhaustive search typically require significantly more time to find an (optimal) solution compared to LP or MIP solvers - especially on large-scale problems.

 ---

-The main benefit of constrained programming is that it simplifies model formulation, by allowing
+The main benefit of CP is that it simplifies model formulation, by allowing

 - `if-then-else` statements
 - `alldifferent(x_1, x_2, ..., x_n )` requirements over a set of variables